netlify/build/README.md

     emitter.start()
   },

+  // VALID EXAMPLE: please use this instead.
-  // This event will be awaited
+  // This event will be awaited.
   onPreBuild: async ({ utils }) => {
     const emitter = doSomethingAsync()
     emitter.start()